EOEboh/EOEboh/README.md

 ## About Me

-A web software developer with an extra superpower— technical writing.
+A web software developer with a flair for building productivity tools that solve business and personal needs.

 Whether I'm writing React or fiddling with AWS or solving algorithms in JavaScript, my main objective is always the same, which is to create clean, understandable content that solves problems.